kokoalberti/personalwebsite/README.md

 Repository for my personal website at kokoalberti.com.

-Made with Flask, Frozen-Flask, and hosted on Netlify.
+Made with Flask, Flask-FlatPages, Frozen-Flask, and built/hosted on Netlify.